 At Lion, our core purpose is to bring people together to be sociable and live well.

-At Lion, our people are critical to the success of our business.
-We’re committed to helping them be the best they can be to really make a difference, and have a great time doing it.
+At Lion, our people are central to the success of our business.
+We’re committed to helping them be the best they can be to really make a difference and have a great time doing it.

-We offer an outstanding portfolio of Australian beers, including iconic trademarks and newer, innovative takes on the category.
-Lion also markets several leading international brands here.Find out more
+Lion is proud to offer a broad portfolio of Australian beers including iconic trademarks and modern, innovative takes on the category.
+We also market several leading international brands.Find out more

 PEOPLE & CAREERS

-Committed to helping people be the best they can be
+We help people to be the best they can be.

 • James Squire, convicted highway robber and publican, produces the first commercial ale and becomes Australia's first brewer.
 His legacy now lives on through Lion's Malt Shovel Brewery, which adopts the James Squire name for its unique range of handcrafted beers.